Get in touch with us

 Plane at an airport in Portugal.

 TAP Air Portugal, the national airline, frequently provides affordable fares and a range of flights, especially when travelling domestically.
-Among its offerings is the Stopover Programme, which allows travellers who are going to Europe from the United States, Canada, and Brazil to add a free stopover in Portugal for up to five days.
+Among its offerings is the Stopover Programme, which allows travellers who are going to Europe from the United States, Canada, and Brazil to add a free stopover in Portugal for up to 10 days.

 Ryanair and EasyJet are two other low-cost carriers that fly to (and via) Portugal.